ephing/yunolex-2/README.md

 </table>
 This table should be extended whenever a new language is supported.

+## How to Extend to Another Language

+Yunolex currently only supports whatever languages are in [this table](#integrating-with-other-projects).
+To extend to another language, you simply need to add the lexer template to the `lexers` folder, add it to
+`Printer::instance`, and define a new subclass of `Printer` for the new language.

+The lexing template should already contain the entire lexer, sans the actual lookup tables/automata created by yunolex.
+It should also support all features of yunolex.

 ## To Do list:

 * ~~remake input spec to be toml-esque~~